Mithgol/node-fidonet-nodelist/README.md

-The **Fidonet nodelist reader** module is able to read descriptions of Fidonet nodes from a Fidonet nodelist file according to the [FTS-5000.002](http://ftsc.org/docs/fts-5000.002) standard.
+The **Fidonet nodelist reader** module is able to read descriptions of Fidonet nodes from a Fidonet nodelist file according to the [FTS-5000.002](http://ftsc.org/docs/fts-5000.002) and [FTS-5001.002](http://ftsc.org/docs/fts-5001.002) standards.

 The module is written in JavaScript and requires [Node.js](http://nodejs.org/) (version 0.10 or newer) to run.